Skip to main content

 Summary

-Through the U.S. Air Force (USAF)’s AFWERX program, we developed the Service Design Accelerator — a framework for embedding service design into how Air Force organizations deliver technology.
-Across two Small Business Technology Transfer (STTR) phases, we partnered with the UC San Diego Design Lab to build a rigorous framework, validated it against real operational challenges at BESPIN (Business Enterprise Systems Product INnovation) and the Weather Systems Program Office (WxPO), and produced a practitioner guide that USAF teams could use independently.
+Through the U.S. Air Force (USAF)’s AFWERX innovation program, we built the Service Design Accelerator — a framework for embedding service design in how Air Force organizations deliver technology.
+We developed it across two Small Business Technology Transfer (STTR) phases in partnership with the UC San Diego Design Lab, validating it at BESPIN (Business Enterprise Systems Product INnovation) and the Weather Systems Program Office (WxPO).
 The framework later became the foundation for BESPIN’s Design Studio — a standing capability now serving 20+ programs.

 A few people working on a kanban board on the wall.